-Describe other transfer credit policies: Full credit given for associate degrees with GPA of 2.5 or higher from affiliated community college or junior college.
-Typically, last 30 credits must be completed in-house.
+D17 Describe other transfer credit policies: Full credit given for Associate's degrees with GPA of 2.5 or higher from an affiliated community college or junior college.
+The last 30 credits must be completed at Cabrini.

 CDS-D Page 13